Linx-ESP/auto-compress-roms/README.md

 ## More info
 It could be done so it identifies the console and executes the correct script/conversion by itself using Redump and No-Intro hashes, but that's above what I can do.
-Nkit is viable via Mono on Linux, but doesn't seem to be widely use today.
+Nkit seems viable via Mono on Linux, but doesn't seem to be widely use today.
 I'll probably not integrated it here.
 [Script-Server](https://github.com/bugy/script-server) and [Unpackrr](https://github.com/Unpackerr/unpackerr) might be useful.
 You can use Cron jobs and command aliases.